laiandrew2002/teacher-admin-tool/README.md

 }
 ```

-Kindly do the **Data Import** in your MySQL Workbench with sql file in the directory below :
+Kindly do the **Data Import** in your MySQL Workbench with the sql file in the directory below :

 `/db/db-mysql.sql`